 Parque Explora is perfect for families with children, as there are plenty of things for kids to do and it’s very kid-friendly.
 But kids and adults alike can have a great time here.
 The bottom line is that it’s really a place for all ages.

-The entrance fee is currently 27,000 pesos per person.
-Or if over 60 years-old or a student with a student ID, the fee is 24,000 pesos.
-And children less than 1.1 meters (3 feet 7 inches) can enter for free.
+The entrance fee is currently 42,000 pesos for foreigners or 37,000 pesos if you are a Colombian citizen or a foreigner resident with a cedula.
+And children less than 3 years old can enter for free.
 Furthermore, residents of an Estrato 1, 2 or 3 barrio can enter Parque Explora for free by presenting an original utility bill from EPM.

 Address: Carrera 52 # 73-74, Medellín